New York judge sides with Exxon Mobil in climate fraud case

 "The court finds that the Office of the Attorney General failed to prove by a preponderance of the evidence that ExxonMobil made any material misrepresentation" of significance, Ostrager wrote.

-The decision came after a trial that included testimony from former Exxon Mobil CEO Rex Tillerson.
+The decision came after a trial that heard from a dozen witnesses and marked the culmination of a three and a half year probe into Exxon Mobil's system for estimating future climate costs in energy projects and for communicating to the public about climate change.

-Tillerson, who served as US President Donald Trump's first secretary of state, testified that the company's use of two different forecasts for greenhouse gas costs was for planning purposes and not intended to deceive investors.
+Tillerson, who served as US President Donald Trump's first secretary of state after leading the oil giant from 2007 through 2016, testified that the company's use of two different forecasts for greenhouse gas costs was for planning purposes and not intended to deceive investors.

-Prosecutors argued that Exxon Mobil's use of the lower of the two forecasts misled investors about the cost of climate mitigation.
+Prosecutors argued that Exxon Mobil's use of the lower of the two forecasts misled investors about the cost of climate mitigation and the risk that some assets could become "stranded" or uneconomic produce because of aggressive climate mitigation policies.

+New York had argued that damages could amount to as much as $1.6 billion for investors.

+But Ostrager concluded that Exxon Mobil's system was sound and that variance between estimated costs were justifiable based on a complex series of factors, including the possibility that greenhouse gases mitigation would be more costly in some markets than others.

 Ostrager, who called the New York claims "hyperbolic," said his decision turned on questions of securities law rather than the environment.